alexandrethiault/set-game/README.md

 ## Composition

 The repository is divided into serverside code, clientside code, and image ressources, in the accordingly named folders.
-A `set.bat` batch file, whose purpose is to launch a client without having to open a command prompt for Windows users, is also given.
+A `Set.bat` batch file, whose purpose is to launch a client without having to open a command prompt for Windows users, is also given.

 ## Serverside install